hashicorp/terraform-provider-aws/website/docs/r/acm_certificate.html.markdown

 ## Attributes Reference

-The following attributes are exported:
+The following additional attributes are exported:

+* `id` - The ARN of the certificate
 * `arn` - The ARN of the certificate
 * `domain_validation_options` - A list of attributes to feed into other resources to complete certificate validation.
 Can have more than one element, e.g. if SANs are defined